Introduction

 (Carl Zeiss) Contax/Yashica (C/Y) Distagon 28mm f/2.8

-famous for the T Coating*, which provides incredible flare resistance and that rich, “saturated” Zeiss color.
-Nicknamed The “Hollywood” 28mm, it is famous for a very specific, beautiful way it renders light, but it is extremely expensive
+It is known for the T Coating*, which provides good flare resistance and that rich, “saturated” Zeiss color, a very sharp lens.

 Buy used: ebay.com, ebay.de from $220 (Advertisement)